ghztomash/public-ip-address/README.md

 # Public IP address

-This package provides a library for performing public IP lookups from various services.
+This package provides a library for performing public IP and geolocation lookups from various services.

 ## Usage